Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 The following conclusions can be drawn from the research work:

-1) The formation of the linguistic characteristics of the villagers has come a long historical path.
+1) The formation of the linguistic characteristics of village residents has gone through a long historical path.

-2) The folding of traditions, customs and rituals occurred due to the development of several archaeological cultures in this area.
+2) The formation of traditions, customs and rituals occurred due to the development of several archaeological cultures in this territory.

 H) The formation of modern peoples is the result of the political and economic unification of tribes or population groups.

-4) Due to the large number of nationalities, the words acquired different meanings.
+4) Due to the large number of nationalities, words have acquired different meanings.

 5) The pronunciation and meaning of words are passed down from generation to generation from parents to children.
-Less commonly recognized from books.
+Less commonly learned from books.

-6) Depending on the age, the use of these words decreases.
+6) Depending on age, the use of these words decreases.

 We believe that it is necessary to know the outdated words of our area, because this is our culture, our history.

-The work resulted in the book "Obsolete Words in Pictures"
+The result of the work was the book “Outdated Words in Pictures”

 Suggested methods for saving words:

-1) Opening a linguistic circle on the basis of the school.
+1) Opening of a linguistic club at the school.

-3) Carrying out events in the museum using antiques.
+3) Holding events in the museum using antiques.

 Bibliography